metruzanca/metruzanca/close windows with Javascript.md

 ---
-title: How to close Windows or Tabs with JavaScript
+title: How to close the current window with JavaScript
-description: How to close the current tab or window with Javascript
+description: Explaining the quirks and workaround for closing windows in Javascript
 tags:
   - javascript
   - til